Fax & Secure File Transfer

 - Is special client software needed to receive files or is a ubiquitous Web-based application available?

-A well thought out user interface is critical to the successful and effective adoption of any technology.
-The less Two major aspects of administering a SFT solution are user management and system configuration.
-Some user management imperatives to keep in mind are: minimize duplication of information (e.g. multiple user data- bases), leverage existing identity and access management databases, and automate when possible to have the SFT system run without constant IT intervention.
+A well-thought-out user interface is critical to the successful and effective adoption of any technology.
+Two major aspects of administering an SFT solution are user management and system configuration.
+Some user management imperatives to keep in mind are: minimize duplication of information (e.g. multiple user databases), leverage existing identity and access management databases, and automate when possible to have the SFT system run without constant IT intervention.
 System configuration and default settings enable companies to more closely match and support existing policies and procedures:

 - Is there support for using existing directory services such as LDAP and Microsoft Active Directory?

 - Can user registration assign default roles and permissions, and is it domain sensitive?

 - Can it handle the occasional versus regular user?

 - Is there granularity to configure users globally as well as individually or in groups?

 - Is system administration accessible remotely (e.g. through a Web interface)?

 - Are there multiple administration levels (i.e. user manager, system administrator, and superuser)?